StephanErb/engineering-notes/content/SoftwareEngineering.md

 * __Peter Principle__
     - The idea that in an organization where promotion is based on success and merit members will eventually be promoted beyond their level of ability.
 The principle is commonly phrased: "Employees tend to rise to their level of incompetence."
     - The same applies to software: If you have a successful piece of software and somebody has a feature wish that is even just slightly related, he will want to see it implemented in your software.
 In short, he wants his feature to be successful as well.
+And of course because it is just convenient for him.
 This cycle continues until your software is slow, bloated, and buggy.

 ## Quotes